 The proposed site development and use must not adversely impact either the quality or quantity of groundwater available to abutting properties or to the public water supply systems.
 Applicants whose projects involve on-site water supply or sewage disposal systems with a capacity of two thousand (2,000) gallons per day or greater must demonstrate that the groundwater at the property line will comply, following development, with the standards for safe drinking water as established by the State of Maine.

-The additional use of a private school will have no adverse impact on the quality or quantity of groundwater.
+Due to the small scale of the project, there will be no adverse impact on the quality or quantity of groundwater.

 10.5.2 Water Quality

 All aspects of the project must be designed so that: